Apoorva1411/DesignPatternBasic/SRP.md

   Example :

+  Lets take example of designing Task management project which creates task and schedule the same/ We will have two main role in this case i.e Task Scheduler and Task Manager.
+Please find below the definition of classes/

-    // Responsibility of class is to maintain details and fetch details of employees class Employee
+    // Responsibility of class is to schedule the task present in queue public class TaskScheduler
     {
-      //class member describing attributes of class Employee string name;
-      string id;
-      string designation;

-      //Method to operate on Employee data.
-      GetEmployeeDetails();
+        private IQueue queue;
+        public TaskScheduler()
+        {
+            //Constructor
+        }
+        public void Schedule()
+        {
+            //scheduler
+        }
+    }

+    // Responsibility of class is to create and queue the task into queue. public class TaskManager
+    {
+        public TaskManager()
+        {
+        }

+        public void TaskCreation()
+        {
+         //creation of task
+        }
     }